Joint Commission Accreditation

 Crusader Community Health (CCH) has earned The Joint Commission’s Gold Seal of Approval® by accreditation by demonstrating compliance with The Joint Commission’s national standards for health care quality and safety in ambulatory care organizations.
 The accreditation award recognizes Crusader’s dedication to continuous compliance with The Joint Commission’s state-of-the-art standards.

-Crusader underwent an unannounced on-site survey in September 2014.
+Crusader underwent an unannounced on-site survey in September 2017.
 A team of Joint Commission expert surveyors evaluated CCH for compliance with standards of care specific to the needs of patients, including infection prevention and control, leadership and medication management.
-Crusader has received accreditation six times since 1999.
+Crusader has received accreditation seven consecutive times since 1999.

 Since 1975, The Joint Commission has developed state-of-the-art standards for outpatient ambulatory care organizations.
 Nearly 2,100 freestanding ambulatory care organizations maintain Joint Commission accreditation.